A125 highway (Nigeria)

 The A125 highway is a highway in Nigeria.
 It is one of the east-west roads linking the main south-north roads.
 (It is named from the two highways it links).

 It runs from the A1 highway at Kontagora, Niger State to the A2 highway to the north of Kaduna.

+Cities

+it crosses through multiple "cities", some of which include: